GenomicsStandardsConsortium/mixs/README.md

-# MIxS: Minimum Information about any (x) Sequence
+# MIxS: Minimum Information about any (X) Sequence

-MIxS, or the Minimum Information about any (x) Sequence is a standard for describing the provenance of a neucleotide sequence.
-The standard has *Terms* that can attribute characteristics to a sample that can help answer questions like -
+MIxS, or the Minimum Information about any (X) Sequence is a standard for describing the contextual information about the sampling and sequencing of any genomic sequence.
+The standard has *Terms* that describe characteristics of a sample that addresses:
-* What do we know about the sample that the sequence came from?
+* What is the source of the sequence?
-* In what kind of environment was the sample found?
+* In what kind of environment was the sample collected?
-* In what ways were the nucleic acids extracted, amplified, etc. from the sample?
+* What methods were utilized to process the sample?

-Starting from v6, the MIxS standard is represented in and maintained using the [LinkML](https://linkml.io/linkml/) framework.
+Follwoign the release of MIxS v6.0, subsequent minor releases (e.g. MIxS 6.1) are represented in and maintained using the [LinkML](https://linkml.io/linkml/) framework.
 LinkML uses YAML to define schemas.
-You can refer to the [user-focused](#repository-structure)/[developer-focused](#developer-documentation) sections of the repository structure to understand where to find these YAML files defining the standard.
+The [user-focused](#repository-structure)/[developer-focused](#developer-documentation) sections of the repository structure provide details on where to find these YAML files that are defining the standard.

-Here is thee link to the public-facing website: https://genomicsstandardsconsortium.github.io/mixs/
+The MIxS standards are found at: https://genomicsstandardsconsortium.github.io/mixs/

+*Terms*
-Consumers of the standard might primarily be interested in *Terms* that are described by the standard, a table of which can be found [here](https://genomicsstandardsconsortium.github.io/mixs/term_list/).
-These *Terms* are attributes/properties that can typically be used to describe samples and their sequences.
-Broadly, they are grouped under *Checklists*, *Extensions*, and *Combinations* (of *Checklists* and *Extensions*).
-What this means is that if we decide to use a *Combination* (say) to fill out metadata about our samples and sequences, then we would need to look at the *Terms* grouped under that *Combination* to decide what and how these attributes/properties need to be filled out.
+The individual metadata termsare provided in the table: [here](https://genomicsstandardsconsortium.github.io/mixs/term_list/).
+These *Terms* are attributes or properties that describe samples and their sequence-associated metadata.
+Broadly, MIxS metadata *Terms* are represented in genomic *Checklists*, environmental *Extensions*, and *Combinations* (of *Checklists* and *Extensions*).

+*Checklists*
-[Checklists](https://genomicsstandardsconsortium.github.io/mixs/#checklists) include the required, recommended and optional metadata fields for a specific type of sequence (genome, metagenome, marker gene, etc.).
-For example, for genomic sequences (MIGS), there are checklists for specific taxa (Eukaryotes, Bacteria, Viruses, and Plants as hosts).
+[Checklists](https://genomicsstandardsconsortium.github.io/mixs/#checklists) include the required, recommended and optional metadata fields (*Terms*) for a specific type of genomic sequence (e.g. genome, metagenome, microbiome, marker gene, MAG or single cell genome).
+The MIGS genomic sequences checklist, for example, supports taxa or subcellular structure specific checklists (Eukaryotes, Bacteria, Viruses, Organelle, Plants).

+*Extensions*
-[Extensions](https://genomicsstandardsconsortium.github.io/mixs/#extensions) supplement Checklists by providing additional terms to describe specific environments from which a sample was collected.
-For example, the Agriculture Extension has a number of terms to describe agricultural environments.
+[Extensions](https://genomicsstandardsconsortium.github.io/mixs/#extensions) include *Terms* that describe specific environments from which a sample was collected.
+For example, the Agriculture Extension (MIxS-Ag) includes terms to describe agricultural environments.

+*Combinations*
-*Extensions* can be used in conjunction with any *Checklist*.
-We call them [Combinations](https://genomicsstandardsconsortium.github.io/mixs/combinations/).
-For example, if you have sequenced a metagenome sample retrieved from an agricultural environment, then you would be able to use a Combination of the [Mims](https://genomicsstandardsconsortium.github.io/mixs/0010007/) *Checklist* and [Agriculture](https://genomicsstandardsconsortium.github.io/mixs/0016018/) *Extension*, called [MimsAgriculture](https://genomicsstandardsconsortium.github.io/mixs/0010003_0016018/).
+MIxS Checklists and Extensions are designed to be modular, supporting mix and match combinations of any genomic checklist with terms from any environmental extension, to create MIxS [Combinations](https://genomicsstandardsconsortium.github.io/mixs/combinations/).
+For example, a Combination of the [MIMS](https://genomicsstandardsconsortium.github.io/mixs/0010007/) *Checklist* and [Agriculture](https://genomicsstandardsconsortium.github.io/mixs/0016018/) *Extension*, called [MIMSAgriculture](https://genomicsstandardsconsortium.github.io/mixs/0010003_0016018/).

 ## Repository Structure

-Below are descriptions for the various user-facing folders/directories in this repository.
+Below are descriptions for the various user-facing directories in this repository.

 * [examples/](examples/) - examples of different kinds of data files in different data formats in different (JSON, YAML) containing data conformant with MIxS standard
-* [mixs-templates/](mixs-templates/) -  MIxS schema (meta)data collection templates in the Excel spreadsheet (.xlsx) format
+* [mixs-templates/](mixs-templates/) -  MIxS schema metadata collection templates in the Excel spreadsheet (.xlsx) format.
+These templates can be utilized for organizing a project's metadata in prepartion for submission to a sequence data archive.
 * [project/](project/) - artifacts autogenerated by the suite of generators in the [linkml](https://github.com/linkml/linkml) library.
 Artifacts include JSON-LD, OWL, JSON Schema, spreadsheet, etc. representations of the schema
 * [src/](src/)
   * [src/data/examples/](src/data/examples/) - valid and invalid data examples